jparris3213/Frame_Costing/README.md

 # Frame Costing - Python App

 ## Description
-  An evolution of my original Excel File created for Furniture Frame Pricing, this CLI program is more an excercise in basic Python programming than anything
+  An evolution of my original Excel File created for Furniture Frame Pricing, this CLI program is more an exercise in basic Python programming than anything

 ## Table of Contents